Mothership357/e-Bundle-Court-Bundling-Software/README.md

  [Experimental] Documents can be selectivley scanned to OCR, to leave scanned material.

-## DEVELOPMENT NOTES:
+## INSTALLATION NOTES:

 **Prerequisites (included in release package):  Node.js**

+INSTALLATION
-1)Download files and extract node_modules to the same directory 2)run eBundle.bat
+1)Download files and extract node_modules to the same directory folder.

+2)run eBundle.bat.

 Feedback most welcome.
 Code provided 'as is' with no warranty.